 The Max Exposure Report presenting the total MTM value of swaps for each portfolio is verified against the swaps unrealized income reflected on the corresponding Roll Schedule.
 This provides assurance that the MTM income has been accurately reported.

 After the Max Exposure Reports are tied-out, the unrealized gains and losses reported on the Roll Schedule are reconciled to the gross book balance of the portfolio reported on the DPR.
-A journal entry form is prepared to record the new MTM values (assets/liabilities and unrealized gains and losses) and the data is input into MSA, the accounting general ledger system.
+A journal entry form is prepared to record the new MTM values (assets/liabilities and unrealized gains and losses) and the data is input into SAP, the accounting general ledger system.

 Realized Income